 Faculty and staff associations and other identity or interest-based groups are voluntary, employee-formed and employee-led communities made up of individuals who share a similar identity or interest.
 They do not exclude on the basis of race, ethnicity, culture, nationality, immigration status, religion, ideology, age, sex, sexual orientation, gender identity, gender expression, (dis)ability and other identity-centered characteristics.

-Faculty and staff may use these safe spaces to support, understand and share resources to connect with UCO faculty, staff (and students if applicable) across classification, divisions, colleges and departments.
+Faculty and staff may use these spaces to support, share resources and connect across classification, division, college and department.

 Association and group objectives may or may not include the following:

 - Build and create a sense of community.

 - Broaden cultural awareness at UCO.